trezor/trezor-suite/suite-native/app/README.md

 Best way how to debug app is download [Flipper](https://fbflipper.com).

-## Distribution

-Fastlane is the easiest way to automate beta deployments and releases for iOS and Android apps.

-More information about _fastlane_ can be found on [fastlane.tools](https://fastlane.tools).

-The documentation of _fastlane_ can be found on [docs.fastlane.tools](https://docs.fastlane.tools).

 ### Installation

 Make sure you have the latest version of the Xcode command line tools installed: